Corsica: Middle Ages

-Rise and annexation of the Corsican Republic
+Corsican Republic

-In 1729 the Corsican Revolution for independence from Genoa began, first led by Luiggi Giafferi and Giacinto Paoli, and later by Paoli's son, Pasquale Paoli.
+In 1729, the Corsican Revolution for independence from Genoa began, first led by Luiggi Giafferi and Giacinto Paoli, and later by Paoli's son, Pasquale Paoli.
 After 26 years of struggle against the Republic of Genoa, including an ephemeral attempt in 1736 to proclaim an independent Kingdom of Corsica under the German adventurer Theodor von Neuhoff, an independent Corsican Republic was proclaimed in 1755 under the leadership of Pasquale Paoli and remained sovereign until 1769 when the island was conquered by France.
-The first Corsican Constitution was written in Italian, the prevalent language in Corsica until the mid-19th century, by Paoli.

-The Corsican Republic was unable to eject the Genoese from the major coastal fortresses of Calvi and Bonifacio.
-After the Corsican conquest of Capraia in 1767, the Republic of Genoa sold the island to France, as France was trying to reinforce its Mediterranean position after its defeat in the Seven Years' War.
-In 1768, as part of the Treaty of Versailles, Genoa conceded the region to France to repay its heavy debts.
-French troops became stationed at forts to try to subdue the republicans.
-After an initial successful resistance culminating with the victory at Borgo, the Corsican republic was crushed by a large French army led by the Count of Vaux at the Battle of Ponte Novu.
-This marked the end of Corsican sovereignty.
-Despite triggering the Corsican Crisis in Britain, whose government gave secret aid, no foreign military support came for the Corsicans.
-However, nationalist feelings still ran high.
-Despite the conquest, Corsica was not incorporated into the French state until 1789.

 Following the outbreak of the French Revolution in 1789, Pasquale Paoli was able to return to Corsica from exile in Britain.
 In 1794, he invited British forces under Lord Hood to intervene to free Corsica from French rule.
 Anglo-Corsican forces drove the French from the island and established an Anglo-Corsican Kingdom.
 Following Spain's entry into the war, the British decided to withdraw from Corsica in 1796.
-Corsica returned to French rule.

 19th century

-Despite being the birthplace of the Emperor, who had supported Paoli in his youth, the island was neglected by Napoleon's government.
+Despite being the birthplace of the Emperor, the island was slightly neglected by Napoleon's government.
 In 1814, near the end of the Napoleonic Wars, Corsica was briefly occupied again by British troops.
 The Treaty of Bastia gave the British crown sovereignty over the island, but it was later repudiated by Lord Castlereagh who insisted that the island should be returned to a restored French monarchy.